top of page

 3f Flies2.jpg

 Individuals that respond to their social and sexual environments gain substantial fitness benefits.
 We are researching the underlying mechanisms involved, in both sexes.
-However, little is yet known about the consequences for females of responding directly to the intra- or inter-sexual competitive environment.
-Nor is it known what are the consequences of indirect responses by females of mating with responding / non-responding males.
-Using the well-characterised genetics of the fruitfly model system and powerful genetic isoline resources we are conducting BBSRC and NERC-funded projects to conduct hypothesis-driven tests of the significance of the expression of socio-sexual plasticity.
+Our recent research shows that females alter the number and arrangement of eggs they lay according to their social environment.
+However, little is known about why they do this.
+Using the well-characterised genetics of the fruitfly model system we are conducting hypothesis-driven tests of the significance of the expression of socio-sexual plasticity.

 Functions and regulation of seminal fluid proteins